Skip to main content

 Prior to joining the de Blasio Administration, Glen led the Goldman Sachs Urban Investment Group, where she oversaw more than $3 billion in socially responsible real estate property and companies across the United States, and was responsible for structuring the first domestic Social Impact Bond.
 Glen has also worked as an attorney in the private and non-profit sectors, and was a senior official in the New York City Department of Housing Preservation and Development under Mayor Guiliani.

 A life-long New Yorker, Ms. Glen is a graduate of Amherst College and Columbia Law School, and lives on the Upper West Side with her husband and two daughters.

 CATHERINE MCVAY HUGHES Top

-Catherine McVay Hughes is the Community Board 1 Chair person and has served as a member of Community Board 1 for more than a decade.
-She holds an engineering degree from Princeton University and a Masters of Business Administration from the Wharton School.
-Catherine McVay Hughes has provided over 25 years of service in lower Manhattan serving on various boards and committees including the World Trade Center Scientific Technical Advisory Committee, Speaker Silver's School Overcrowding Taskforce,and the WTC Health Program Survivors Steering Committee.
+Catherine McVay Hughes is the former Manhattan Community Board 1 Chair and has served as a member of Community Board 1 for two decades.
+She holds a Bachelor of Science in Engineering from Princeton University and a Masters of Business Administration from the Wharton School.
+Catherine McVay Hughes has provided over 25 years of service in lower Manhattan including serving on various boards and committees including the World Trade Center Scientific Technical Advisory Committee, NY Rising Co-Chair, Trust for Governors Island, Manhattan CB1 Resiliency Task Force, School Overcrowding Taskforce, WTC Health Program Survivors Steering Committee.

 THOMAS S. JOHNSON Top